 If you want to check, if the email you are getting contains a tracking image here is how to check.
 Click on the drop-down arrow near the email body > Show Original > press CMD + F or CTRL + F to bring up Find option and search for keywords like — png, track, etc.

-If there is tracking image, this should show up in the source code of the email.
+If there is a tracking image, this should show up in the source code of the email.

 Is there a way to read track email without letting the sender know?